aldebaran/qibuild/doc/source/design/cmake/index.rst

     A toolchain is simply a collection of :term:`packages <package>`

   **feed**
-    A feed is a smiple XML file describing a toolchain: its location, and the packages that are in it.
+    A feed is a simple XML file describing a toolchain: its location, and the packages that are in it.